tigoe/LightProjects/candles.md

 Video 2 below shows the LEDs of an addressable ring turning on in red, one at a time.
 The Arduino in that video is running the code above.

-<a href="https://player.vimeo.com/video/277706645?h=7e206c39b5" target="_blank">Video 2: Programmable LEDs turning on one at a time</a>
+<a href="https://player.vimeo.com/video/277706645?h=7e206c39b5" target="_blank">Video 2: Addressable LEDs turning on one at a time</a>

-This program contains the basic elements of any program for controlling neoPixel programmable LEDs:
+This program contains the basic elements of any program for controlling neoPixel addressable LEDs:

 1. Include the library
 2. Set the I/O pin to control them from
-3. Set the number of programmable LEDs you plan to control
+3. Set the number of addressable LEDs you plan to control
 4. Establish the group of LEDs as a set (`strip` in this case) and set its parameters
 5. Initialize the set of LEDs in the `setup()` function
 6. In the main loop, use `strip.setPixelColor()` to change the color of any given LED.
 Each channel’s brightness ranges from 0-255.
 7.  refresh the whole set of LEDs with `strip.show()`

 Although the LEDs you’re using are likely just RGB LEDs, they’re not your only option.
-Programmable LEDs come in other options.
+Addressable LEDs come in other options.
 RGB+white and white-white-amber (WWA), which have a cool white, a warm white, and an amber LED, are available as well.
 And the NeoPixel library isn’t your only option for programming them.
 More experienced coders may want to look at the [FastLED library](http://fastled.io/), or the [light\_WS2812 library](https://github.com/cpldcpu/light_ws2812).
 Most of the libraries will follow the same pattern of control shown above.

 The magic in creating movement, color change, and animation lies in how you time the changes between colors of each given LED.
 Play around with these parameters in the previous program and try a few variations of your own, to see what you can do.
 Try making your LED fade from orange (which is a combination of red and green and blue, like 191, 104, 38) to a yellow (something like 205, 206, 36).
 Try writing a program to turn each of the LEDs in the ring a different color found in the candle flame.